 Disposal of waste to landfill imposes significant costs on the environment and broader society, in the form of various health, social and environmental hazards.
-By contrast, moving up the waste management hierarchy (reducing, reusing, recycling and recovery of waste) has clear benefits over final disposal to landfill.
-It saves natural resources and energy; leads to reduced production costs associated with using recycled as opposed to virgin materials; reduces the costs of waste management; reduces environmental impacts, demand for landfill airspace and other costs associated with landfilling; and generates income and job creation opportunities for the poor and unemployed.10
+By contrast, moving up the waste management hierarchy (waste avoidance, reducing, reusing, recycling and recovery of waste) has clear benefits over final disposal to landfill.
+In most instances it saves natural resources and energy; leads to reduced production costs associated with using recycled as opposed to virgin materials; reduces the costs of waste management; reduces environmental impacts, demand for landfill airspace and other costs associated with landfilling; and generates income and job creation opportunities for the poor and unemployed.

-However, neither the 'negative externalities' (external costs) associated with disposal of waste to landfill; nor the 'positive externalities' (external benefits) associated with moving up the waste hierarchy, are reflected in market prices along the waste value chain.11 As such, there is little incentive for waste generators and other actors along the chain to move up the waste management hierarchy.
-Disposal to landfill is still perceived as being the 'cheapest' and therefore most attractive option for waste management in South Africa, while there are few incentives for recycling as a viable alternative12.
+However, neither the 'negative externalities' (external costs) associated with disposal of waste to landfill; nor the 'positive externalities' (external benefits) associated with moving up the waste hierarchy, are reflected in market prices along the waste value chain.
+As such, there is little incentive for waste generators and other role-players along the chain to move up the waste management hierarchy.
+Disposal to landfill is still perceived as being the 'cheapest' and therefore most attractive option for waste management in South Africa, while there are few incentives for recycling as a viable alternative.
 Correcting market failures through correct pricing in such a way as to 'internalise' these externalities would therefore change the relative prices of landfilling as compared to other options, thereby creating incentives for moving up the waste management hierarchy.

 Els, such as environmental taxes and subsidies (also known as Pigouvian taxes and subsidies), seek to change behaviour by changing the relative prices (and hence incentives) that individuals and businesses face.
 Specifically, they refer to a set of policy tools designed in such a way as to internalise externalities in market prices, in line with the Polluter Pays Principle.
-Ideally, the level of the Pigouvian tax or subsidy (per unit of the activity or product in question) should be set equal to the level of the external cost or benefit (per unit) (or as close to this level as possible, given the
+Ideally, the level of the Pigouvian tax or subsidy (per unit of the activity or product in question) should be set equal to the level of the external cost or benefit (per unit) (or as close to this level as possible, given the uncertainties in estimation of externalities), in order to fully internalise the externality, and to avoid possible negative consequences associated with the tax or subsidy being set at a sub-optimal level.